kingbode/Covid-19-Data-Science-using-Python/README.md

-# Web-Scraping
+# Web-Scraping , for covid-10 statistics:

 To get Data from Internet about Covid-19 Virus

+v2.19:

 from below website regarding Covid-19 Virus spreading statistics
 Like: